 Wool merchants are complaining about thistles and plant material in wool so be aware of that if weeds are dominant and sheep lie under shelter belts or hedges in the shade.

-It’s hardly worth shearing lambs, but unshorn lambs are prone to flystrike even if they are not dirty, so it’s wise to get their wool off.
+It’s hardly worth shearing lambs, but unshorn lambs are prone to flystrike even if they are not dirty, so it’s wise to get their wool off when the ewes are shorn.
 Don’t dip or treat any sheep for lice for 60 days before shearing, and talk to your vet about the correct product to use as lice are now developing resistance to chemicals.

 There is always a massive promotion of worm drench and lice treatments in December using free Christmas hams and other goodies.
-This is completely irresponsible with the clear evidence now about the rapid increase of resistance of internal and external parasites to chemicals.
-Worm drenching should only be done on the basis of a Faecal Egg Count (FEC) and veterinary advice.
+This is completely irresponsible, with the clear evidence now about the rapid increase of resistance of internal and external parasites to chemicals.
+Worm drenching should only be done on the basis of a Faecal Egg Count (FEC) and veterinary advice about which is the best product to use.

-To help build up ewes’ condition; apart from good feed, they need plenty of water and shade.
+To help build up ewes’ condition; apart from good green feed (which is hard to find when it gets dry), they need plenty of clean water and shade.
 Sheep relish willow or poplar prunings which are also mineral rich, so plan to feed these as part of a summer pruning programme, and maybe plant more next autumn to future proof your property against more droughts.

 Have the rams organised in good time for mating, and if you really want early lambs, then if ewes are in good order and fit, rams can be joined late December or in January in the North Island.
-But if you don’t want early lambs, keep all rams well away from ewes.
-Double check that there are no ram lambs around that have been missed culling as they can cause problems and mate ewes.
+But if you don’t want early lambs, keep all rams well away from the ewes.
+Double check that there are no ram lambs still around that have been missed at docking and culling, as they can cause problems and are always keen to mate ewes.

-Facial Eczema (FE) is being found in more areas of the North Island and even in the Sough Island, as summers get longer and drier, causing more dead litter to accumulate on pastures on which the fungus grows and produces toxic spores when rains start.
+Facial Eczema (FE) is being found in more areas of the North Island and even in the South Island, as summers get earlier, longer and drier.
+This causes more dead litter to accumulate on pastures on which the fungus grows and produces toxic spores when rains start and humidity rises.

-In the North Island, Facial Eczema precautions should start in January, so decide what you are going to use as a prevention.
+In the North Island, Facial Eczema precautions should start in January, so decide what you are going to use as a prevention method.
 Zinc boluses are very popular and easy to apply, but discuss this with your vet.

-The best deal is to buy rams from a breeder who has been selecting for FE resistance over a number of years, and there are plenty of these rams available these days.
+If you are into sheep farming for the long term, the best deal is to buy rams from a breeder who has been selecting for FE resistance over a number of years.
+There are plenty of these rams available these days.
 Contact the SIL website for details.

-Applying lime has also been shown to reduce spores as well as trace elements to encourage earthworms.
+Applying lime has also been shown to reduce spores as well as trace elements to encourage earthworms and the microclimate in the bottom of the pasture where the spores reside.

 Today’s sheep are getting heavier, so trying to catch and handle them without decent facilities is a hazard for you and the kids, as well as for your vet and the shearer.
-You don’t want to spend Christmas, or visit family in hospital with broken limbs or ribs from a 80kg ewe or a 100kg ram that went past in a hurry.
+You don’t want to spend Christmas, or visit family in hospital with broken limbs or ribs caused by a 80kg ewe or a 110kg ram that knocked you over when it went past in a hurry.

 So think about taking some time during summer to sort out the sheep yards and see our website for ideas.
 Yards are not cheap to build, but are essential if you are keeping sheep over the long term.
-The least you need is a narrow crush pen and a drafting gate on the end of it.
+The key features are a narrow crush pen and a drafting gate on the end of it.
+And gates that swing!

-Bulls are a major liability on the farm, especially with strangers around and not enough cows to keep them occupied.
+Bulls are a major liability on the farm, especially with strangers around over the holidays when the bulls don’t have enough cows still coming into heat to keep them occupied.
 Make sure they cannot visit your neighbour’s cattle or get out on the highway looking for work.

 Never graze bulls in the roadside verge – and in fact with the way modern traffic is these days, don’t put any stock on the roadside to graze as the costs of an accident could bankrupt you.

-Wean as many calves on beef cows as possible and give them the best feed.
-This is what the text book says but on small blocks there are few separate paddocks to allow this, so the best deal maybe to sell them off their mothers.
+Wean as many calves from beef cows as possible and give them the best feed.
+This is what the text book says, but on small blocks there are few separate paddocks to allow feed to build up, so the best deal maybe to sell calves straight off their mothers.

 Use their dams to clean up any rough feed on the farm while they build up their condition again over summer.
 But again on most small blocks that are overstocked, there isn’t any rough pasture feed around so it may mean feeding out old hay to get rid of it first.
 Mature cows can handle dry conditions as long as they have good water and shade.